ChristianGoldman/Christians-Portfolio/README.md

 * Functional links (About me, Contact, Portfolio, email link, and linkedin)
 * Responsive images and layout
 * Text block appear on images when mouse over in portfolio
-* Bootstrap form for you to put info to contact me in
+* Bootstrap form you can use to contact me
-* In-depth bio on About me page
+* In-depth bio on the "About me" page
 ## Installation ##
 1. Open up git bash terminal
 2. Change directory to desired location (%User Profile%/SourceRepo)